jeremyong/jeremyong.github.com/_posts/2024-11-03-windows-memory-mapped-file-io.markdown

 would have the effect of immediately allocating storage in physical memory when we map the view in the next step.
 This would have the disadvantage of throwing off our memory accounting, and also incurring more commit overhead than would be strictly needed.
+It's worth mentioning that the non-Nt functions actually accept `SEC_RESERVE` also, but this flag is ignored for mappings backed by files (they only work with mappings assigned to the page file, for reasons I don't understand).

 With the memory section created backed by the file handle, we can now close the file handle and map the section.